gipplab/math-content-similarity/README.md

 ### Re-anker candidates (Table 5)

-To get evaluation results of Re-ranker, go to follow the mentioned steps:
+To get evaluation results of Re-ranker and the evaluation results of the reranker on zbRevCit dataset please refer to:

 ```src/Re-ranker/Readme.md```